Kfollen93/Mini-Reference-Guide/README.md

 <details>
   <summary><b>Queue</b></summary>
   Stores items on First-in-First-out (FIFO) basis.
 You can remember how a Queue works by thinking of waiting in a line.
-The person at the front of the line, will be first the first person out of the line. <br>
+The person at the front of the line, will be first the first person out of the line.
+Queues are often seen used in Breadth First Search (BFS) algorithms.<br>
   <br>
   An example of a using a Queue is: